 - It can be shared with your client to give them insight about your testing process and gain their confidence.

 At this stage, you are convinced that a test plan drives a successful testing process.
 Now, you must be thinking ‘How to write a good test plan?’
-We can write a good test plan by following the below test plan steps:
+To create and write a good test plan you can use a test plan software.
+Also, We can write a good software test plan by following the below steps:

 1. Analyze the Product